joyyyq/Books/README.md

 It's set to be private at the start.
 Not sure if I will ever make this public.
 Let's see if I can fulfill my 22-year-old goal.

 For 2020
-- Jan 生而贫穷
+- Jan 生而贫穷 :white_check_mark:
-- Feb In Hoffa's Shadow
+- Feb In Hoffa's Shadow :white_check_mark:
-- Mar 雪国
+- Mar 雪国 :white_check_mark:
-- Apr Poor Charlie
+- Apr Poor Charlie :white_check_mark:
-- May Win Bigly
+- May Win Bigly :white_check_mark:
-- Jun Computer Systems: A Programmer's Perspective
+- Jun Computer Systems: A Programmer's Perspective half :white_check_mark:
-- Jul Clean Code: A Handbook of Agile Software Craftsmanship
+- Jul Clean Code: A Handbook of Agile Software Craftsmanship half :white_check_mark:
-- Aug A First Course to Probability
+- Aug A First Course to Probability :white_check_mark:
-- Sep Kernighan & Ritchie "The C Programming Language"
+- Sep Influence half :white_check_mark:
-- Oct Influence
+- Oct Atomic Habits :white_check_mark:
-- Nov Mental Models
+- Nov Hero of the Empire :white_check_mark:
-- Dec The Changing World Order: Why Nations Succeed and Fail
+- Dec Kernighan & Ritchie "The C Programming Language"

 For 2021
-- Jan Hero of the Empire
+- Jan Mental Models
-- Feb Learning from the Germans: Race and the Memory of Evil
+- Feb Big Debt Crises
 - Mar Little Prince
 - Apr Your Beauty Mark: The Ultimate Guide to Eccentric Glamour
 - May Guns, Germs, and Steel
 - Jun Principles
-- Jul Being Mortal
+- Jul Learning from the Germans: Race and the Memory of Evil
 - Aug Titan: The Life of John D. Rockefeller, Sr.
 - Sep The Selfish Gene
 - Oct The Inevitable
-- Nov Big Debt Crises
+- Nov The Changing World Order: Why Nations Succeed and Fail
 - Dec Andrew Carnegie

 For 2022